battaglr/griss-cells/readme.md

   </ul>
   ```

-- A grid using halves and fifths on different breakpoints:
+- A grid using halves and fifths at different breakpoints:

   ```html
   <div class="Grid">